cis-ds/course-site/content/homework/debugging-rmarkdown/index.markdown

 # Submit the assignment

-Your assignment should be submitted as two R Markdown documents and the rendered output.
+Your assignment should be submitted as two R Markdown documents using the `github_document` format.
 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
 As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Rubric